pkindt/WirelessEye/README.md

 # Preqrequisites #
 To perform WiFi-based sensing using WirelessEye, you need
-- A Raspberry PI 4B with Nexmon firmware (see below)
+- A Raspberry PI 4B [with kernel version 4.19](https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/) with Nexmon firmware (see below)
 - A Linux PC or Laptop (e.g., Linux Mint)
 - The GNU C compiler (GCC)
 - GNU make